A Pap smear, also called a Pap test, is a procedure to test for cervical cancer in women.

 In general, doctors recommend beginning Pap testing at age 21.

-Doctors generally recommend repeating Pap testing every 3 years for women ages 21-65.
+Doctors generally recommend repeating Pap testing every three years for women ages 21 to 65.

-Women age 30 and older can consider Pap testing every 5 years if the procedure is combined with testing for HPV.
+Women age 30 and older can consider Pap testing every five years if the procedure is combined with testing for HPV.
+Or they might consider HPV testing instead of the Pap test.

 If you have certain risk factors, your doctor may recommend more-frequent Pap smears, regardless of your age.
 These risk factors include: